Irish Amateur Ron Butler on Work, Titles and His Passion for MMA

 How is your own training going, you work Thursday to Sunday.
 Do you get to do any training during that period?

 I go jogging myself in the nighttime or if I get a chance in the morning, it depends what time I’m in.
-Yeah, but I do work 12 or 13 our days.
+Yeah, but I do work 12 or 13 hour days.
 So it’s kinda hard to get the workouts in.
 But when I’m off I’m training twice a day.
-That’s all I do, I don’t do much else to be honest with you.
+That’s all I do, I don’t do much else, to be honest with you.

 Are you working on any particular areas of your game or are you happy with your overall game?

-Yeah I’m pretty happy with my overall game, I’m working a lot on the striking at the moment.
+Yeah, I’m pretty happy with my overall game, I’m working a lot on the striking at the moment.
 A good bit of striking, I’d say I’m working on that more.
-Yeah, no I work on everything to be honest with you.
-Working a lot on the wrestling as well, takedown defense.
+Yeah, no I work on everything, to be honest with you.
+Working a lot on the wrestling as well, takedown defence.
 Been a kind of a downfall in my game, so I’m working on that as well.